-The Connecticut Fair Employment Practices Act prohibits discrimination in employment on the basis of religious creed and includes all aspects of religious observances and practice as well as beliefs (CT Gen. Stat.
+The Connecticut Fair Employment Practices Act prohibits discrimination in employment based on f religious creed and includes all aspects of religious observances and practice as well as beliefs (CT Gen. Stat.
 Sec.
 46a-60).
 The Act applies to all state employers and private employers with three or more employees.

 Under the Act, it is also unlawful to:

 • Fail or refuse to hire or to discharge any individual or to discriminate against any individual with respect to compensation, terms, conditions, or privileges of employment, because of religion.